-ARKLE FARM’S Paul and Deidre Cowan have listed their large-scale, mixed cropping and grazing opportunity in Western Australia’s highly regarded South Coast region with hopes of raising around $95 million.
+ARKLE FARM’S Paul and Deidre Cowan have listed their large-scale mixed farm in Western Australia’s highly regarded South Coast region with hopes of raising around $95 million.

 The 9048ha Lake Shaster Aggregation, comprising the adjoining 4727ha Lake Shaster North and the 4321ha Lake Shaster South, is located 37km east of Hopetoun and 115km west of Esperance.

-It is close to grain receival sites at Munglinup and Esperance, livestock markets at Mount Barker and Boyanup, export abattoirs at Bunbury, Harvey and Cowaramup and export ports at Albany, Fremantle and Bunbury.
+It is close to grain receival sites at Munglinup and Esperance, livestock markets at Mount Barker and Boyanup, and export abattoirs at Bunbury, Harvey, and Cowaramup.

 Most of the interest for the Lake Shaster Aggregation is anticipated to come from North American investment pension funds, family offices in Europe, Australian super funds and Australian high net-worth families.